wever-org/xeon-js/README.md

 Try editing the `entry.js` file.

-Currently the project is under construction, so HRM (Hot Reload Module) is unavailable.
+Currently the project is under construction, so HMR (Hot Module Replacement) is unavailable.